Ken Patera: Professional wrestling career

+American Wrestling Association (1972–1974)

+Patera became a "strongman" in professional wrestling in 1972, following his weightlifting career.
+In his first match, he defeated Rene Goulet.
+He would feud with Superstar Billy Graham.
+Patera left the AWA in 1974.

 Early career (1972–1976)

-Patera became a "strongman" in professional wrestling in 1972, following his weightlifting career.
 After a stint in the AWA, his first major feud was in the Mid-Atlantic territory against then United States Heavyweight Champion Johnny Valentine in 1975, with Patera as the babyface.
 The Patera-Valentine house show runs were set up by a TV angle in which Valentine would draw a name out of a fishbowl every week, and the next week wrestle the man whose name he drew.
 For the first few weeks, Valentine drew the names of one jobber after another, all the time voicing his opposition to wrestling Patera.
 Finally, Valentine drew a name – and it was Patera's.
 Patera then appeared on screen and revealed that he had replaced every slip of paper with one that said "Ken Patera".
 The next week, the two men met in a 10-minute time limit match on TV, with Patera putting Valentine under with a headlock/chinlock when the bell rang to signify the time limit had expired.
 Officially, the match ended in a draw, but with Patera on the verge of defeating Valentine (who had been portrayed as nearly unbeatable) on television.
 The two were matched in a series of house show main events, with Valentine always coming out on top and retaining the U.S. championship.